thatblindgeye/LOTA-sheet-companion/README.md

 Handles expending ammo when shooting a weapon.

 - The `amount to shoot` must be a positive integer.
-- The `weapon ammo id` is optional, and is the id of a specific ammo associated with the specific weapon.
+- The `weapon ammo id` is optional, and is the `data-reprowid` attribute value of a specific ammo associated with a specific weapon.
 This should be used in cases where a weapon can have multiple types of ammo loaded at once, such as metal bullets and rubber rounds.

 #### Ammo status